opf/openproject/docs/user-guide/work-packages/README.md

 Select **Bulk copy** in order to copy all selected work packages including their relations.

 ![image-20200331132513748](image-20200331132513748.png)

+### Can I set multiple parents for one work package?

+No, this is not possible.

 ### Is it possible to adapt or rename the status list?